ajburch92/balance_bot/README.md

 ## [ROS Package: `balance_bot_for_pidpkg`](./balance_bot_for_pidpkg)

-This package was build for use with the ros pid open source package.
+This package was built for use with the ros pid open source package.
 This package gives the beaglebone black the capabilties to tune and visualize any balancing bot online with a remote interface using rqt.

 - [`launch files`](/balance_bot_for_pidpkg/launch) - the balance_bot.launch file will launch all the required nodes on the beaglebone black except the driving node.
 Currently, this node needs to be launched seperatedly, and is named balance_bot_node_for_pidpkg.
 You can preconfigure the controller settings within this file.
 The balance_bot_QT.launch file starts the nodes required for rqt visualizations and pid dynamic reconfiguring.
 - [`src`](/balance_bot_for_pidpkg/src) - The src folder contains all the cpp files required to launch the nodes described above.